 I’ve gone through a barren few days with no sales at all, and another fruitless (more or less) Facebook campaign, but today my Amazon sales graph notched up another two sales.
 I am now up to the grand total of 67 book sales.
 Patience is the key.

 Today I was talking to a man who told me that he’d worked at McDonald’s for the last 13 years.
 His snugly fitting extra, extra large T-shirt sported the words “Santa Monica”.
 I couldn’t help but tell him about the very last time that I went into a McDonald’s restaurant – the unlikelihood of the coincidence almost demanded it.
-Sarah and I were on the last stretch of our Route 66 adventure last summer, driving from San Bernadino to the Santa Monica pier, on the Pacific coast at Los Angeles.
-We expected the 70 mile journey to be completed in a couple of hours, but didn’t count on the volume of traffic in the city.
-It took us a full five hours, most of which was spent nose-to-tail in queues.
+It was on the last stretch last summer’s Route 66 adventure, driving from San Bernadino to the Santa Monica pier, on the Pacific coast at Los Angeles.
+The 70 mile journey was expected to be completed in a couple of hours, but that was without counting on the volume of traffic in the city.
+It took a full five hours, most of which was spent nose-to-tail in queues.

-While inching along Santa Monica Boulevard, just a short distance from Beverly Hills, as nature’s call was rising to desperate, “any port in a storm” proportions, we spotted the familiar yellow “M” in the distance.
-It amused us that our soon-to-be comfort break would be at a fast food restaurant that is local to the likes of Simon Cowell, Jackie Collins and Madonna to name just a few.
-We wondered if they ever turned up there incognito for a Big Mac or Sausage and Egg McMuffin.
+While inching along Santa Monica Boulevard, just a short distance from Beverly Hills, as nature’s call was rising to desperate, “any port in a storm” proportions, I spotted the familiar yellow “M” in the distance.
+It amused me that my soon-to-be comfort break would be at a fast food restaurant that is local to the likes of Simon Cowell, Jackie Collins and Madonna to name just a few.
+I wondered if they ever turned up there incognito for a Big Mac or Sausage and Egg McMuffin.
 Maybe they do McCelebrity birthday bashes.
-I can’t remember if we were hungry or not, but we didn’t eat there.
+I can’t remember if I was hungry or not, but I didn’t eat there.

-This was our latest holiday McDonalds trivia.
-Three years prior to this we honeymooned in Jamaica.
-There, we were told that there are no McDonald’s restaurants on the island due to the fast food giant’s refusal to use the locally produced beef, preferring to use its own source (that’s source, not sauce).
+This was my latest holiday McDonalds trivia.
+Three years prior to this I was in Jamaica.
+There, I was told that there are no McDonald’s restaurants on the island due to the fast food giant’s refusal to use the locally produced beef, preferring to use its own source (that’s source, not sauce).
 Jamaica and McDonald’s were unwilling to compromise, and Burger King were left to relish in Jamaican burger dominance.

-When we went to Paris a couple of years ago, we walked past the McDonald’s restaurant on the Champs Elysees.
+In Paris a couple of years ago, I walked past the McDonald’s restaurant on the Champs Elysees.
 Here, they were only allowed to occupy a premises if they displayed a white “M” to blend in with the rest of the lighting along the classy boulevard.
 So white it is.
-The only white McDonald’s “M” in the world, we are told.
+The only white McDonald’s “M” in the world, I’m told.

-For people who never eat there, we are very McKnowledgeable.
+For someone who never eats there, I’m very McKnowledgeable.

-To read our story, you can purchase our book I’M NEVER ILL (A journey through brain surgery and beyond…) from my website: http://www.markdpritchard.co.uk
+To read my story, you can purchase my book I’M NEVER ILL (A journey through brain surgery and beyond…) from my website: http://www.markdpritchard.co.uk

 I have strong principles where it comes to tea bags.
 I feel that it is such a waste to use one per cup.
 I have been criticised for my meanness regarding this, but I am even prepared to use one for THREE cups if I am making tea for those who like it weak.
 There’s a lot of sense in this.
 However, when it comes to using deodorant, I sometimes squirt a little too much.
 This means that I am frequently having to raid our special deodorant storage drawers in the spare room, often at the expense of a ticking off from the wife for using too much.
 My defence is that it is offset by my savings in tea bags.